exakat/php-dictionary/dictionary/balanced.ini.rst

    $x = ([; // This is a syntax error.

    $y = '])(['; // this is OK inside quotes
-   $y = {\$x; // the curly brackets must be balanced when they enclose a variable or valid PHP expression.
+   $y = {$x; // the curly brackets must be balanced when they enclose a variable or valid PHP expression.

    ?>